Q: What is the Ohio Livestock Care Standards Board?A:

 Q: What happens if one violation affects many animals, such as a deficiency in a large housing system?A:

 Violations affecting multiple animals may be treated as a single violation, depending on the circumstances.

 Q: Aren’t these issues already covered by animal cruelty laws?A:

 Mistreatment of livestock may constitute a violation of both the animal cruelty laws and the livestock care standards.
 However, the livestock care standards are separate from Ohio’s animal cruelty laws and are enforced independently.
 While the ODA enforces the livestock care standards, local law enforcement continues to be responsible for enforcing animal cruelty laws.

 Q: Where do I go with questions or complaints?A:

 You can direct your questions and complaints to the ODA’s Division of Animal Health at 8995 East Main Street, Reynoldsburg, OH 43068, (614) 728-6220.
-You also may find answers to your questions through the ODA’s website at www.agri.ohio.gov.
+You also may find answers to your questions through the ODA’s website at www.agri.ohio.gov

 This “Law You Can Use” column was provided by the Ohio State Bar Association.
-It was prepared by Assistant Attorney General James R. Patterson with the office of Ohio Attorney General Mike DeWine.
+It was prepared by Assistant Attorney General James R. Patterson with the Ohio Attorney General's Office.